noelwschneider/weekend-react-gallery/README.md

 I think it would be more intuitive for tweet descriptions to display via a click listener on an icon button rather than the image itself.
 The icon button could share a row with the like button or overlay somewhere on the right side of the image.

+The current technique for tinting images blue (making the image translucent to let the blue background bleed through) came about as a happy accident when I was trying to lay a translucent blue div over each image.
+The current technique works, but it would probably be a bit more controlled to make the original plan work.
+    I could also probably continue to tint by making the image translucent, but give the container a background color rather than using the background color of the entire page body.
+I should look into conventions for this sort of styling.

 ### Readability & Efficiency
 I need to add alt text to the images.
 I realized this omission too late in the weekend to write alt text for each tweet, add it to the database query text, and add the necessary client and server code to incorporate it in the rendered image, but this will be the first update I make when I begin refactoring this project.

 The nested ternary operators in the list item component are not the easiest to peruse in their current state.
 Handling some (or most, or all) of the logic outside of the return statement would probably improve legibility.

+JSX elements with multiple properties and children become pretty difficult to display legibly.
+I should review best practices for this in case there is a more elegant approach than how my code is currently presented.

+I currently tint the image blue with two separate listener functions on the like button: onMouseEnter to turn it blue, and onMouseLeave to remove the blue tint.
+I suspect it would be more elegant to use onHover and a function to toggle the tint, but I got it working as is and I don't see a functional downside as it is.

 Right now, I suspect my JSON file has users downloading quite a bit more of the Material UI package than is really needed.
 I should see if this is the case, and whether I can cut the fat from this dependency by only installing the MUI components that are actually used in the project.